Why Do We Need Vitamin D?

-Here are some of the benefits of getting your recommended 2000 IU of Vitamin D per day.
+Here are some of the benefits of getting your recommended daily allowance of Vitamin D per day:

 Regulates calcium absorption